AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-assets.md

 # Get started: Assets

-An _asset_ is a container for data streams and metadata associated with a particular device or object.
+An _asset_ is a container for data streams and metadata associated with a real world device or object.
 Assets allow you to group related streams and provide context to the stream data.

 For additional information about asset best practices, see <xref:ccAssets>.

 1. [Asset Explorer](xref:AssetExplorers)

-    Use the asset explorer to create assets, then visualize data streams and properties to troubleshoot and analyze the associated devices.
-You can create assets as needed, create them from an asset type, which acts as a template for creating similar assets, and generate them based on stream naming patterns using asset rules.
+    Use the asset explorer to create assets and then visualize data streams and properties to troubleshoot and analyze the associated devices.
+You can create assets as needed, create them from an asset type (which acts as a template for creating similar assets), and generate them based on stream naming patterns using asset rules.

 1. [Add asset](xref:CreateConfigureAsset)

     Assets are digital twins of real-world equipment.
+Using assets, you can apply:

+    - Metadata: Add static metadata to your assets—information about the asset that does not change.
+For example, if you were adding metadata for a wind turbine, you could add information such as its region or manufacturer number.

+    - Properties: Group stream reference properties about a single real world asset, allowing you to view each of its streams and properties from a single location in real-time.
+You can also provide friendly names for each property, providing an additional layer of context for your assets.

+    - Status: Map statuses to a variety of values that indicate the asset status.
+Then use that status to filter through assets in the Asset Explorer using real-time measurements, viewing their current status based on a property value.

 1. [Create asset types](xref:AssetTypes)